nhoizey/nicolas-hoizey.photo/src/photos/children-propeling-a-tire/index.md

   lightMuted: 168 193 213
 ---

-Children love to play.
-In every country, culture, home and continent, children play.

-In the neighborhoods where old and worn out bicycle, motorbike, and vehicle tires can be found, they become a playing tool for the children.
-Regardless of the form and type of the tire used, it is no less amusing to see them endlessly propel the tire forward with any good stick.
+Children love to play, and they don't need much in the way of accessories.

+Here, we offer them a thousand sophisticated and expensive gifts, and they sometimes prefer to play with packing boxes...

+Over there, in Kenya for example, they don't have the "chance" to have so many gadgets, they make do with what they have, and have a lot of fun!